DePaul Art Museum > Exhibitions > Edgar Miller

 Terra ADC Logo

-Major support for Edgar Miller: Anti-Modern, 1917–1967 is provided by the Terra Foundation for American Art as part of Art Design Chicago 2024.
+Major support for Edgar Miller: Anti-Modern, 1917–1967 is provided by the Terra Foundation for American Art as part of Art Design Chicago 2024 and by Gary Metzner and Scott Johnson.